Ube bars are slices of bread dipped in ube syrup then coated with coconut. A simple, beloved ube treat that’s very easy to make at home.

 - Simple and easy.
 It’s a very easy recipe.
 You don’t need special tools and you don’t need to be an intermediate baker to make it work.
 It’s simple and very forgiving.

 - No yeast or kneading.
 We’re essentially making bread but this recipe doesn’t need yeast or kneading like other bread recipes.
 All you’ll need to do is combine the ingredients and transfer the dough to a baking pan.
+(Are you a fan of no-knead bread?
+Check out this no knead focaccia bread!)

 - Perfect bread texture.
 The texture of the bread is the perfect balance between soft and firm.
 It’s soft and tender so it’s a joy to eat, but firm and dense so it doesn’t fall apart when dipped in ube syrup.